Top Workplace Safety Tips for Machinists

 Machine Guarding

 In accordance with OSHA guidelines, machinists will need to establish the proper safeguards depending on the machinery they’re working with.
 This prevents any workplace accidents and thus reduces the liability a machine creates.
 When working with industrial machinery, there will always be some way an employee could have their limbs cut, smashed, or experience other damages if they’re not careful, so machine guarding helps account for human error and carelessness.
+One crucial aspect of machine safety is ensuring that proper screening is in place.
+Overscreens play a vital role in filtering out unwanted debris and preventing contamination, particularly in industries where cleanliness is a priority.
+If you're looking for a detailed breakdown of their function and benefits, this guide to overscreens offers valuable insights.

 CNC Machine Etiquette

-When operating CNC machinery, there are some rules of “etiquette” that an employee should follow in order to maintain their safety and the safety of those around them.
+When operating CNC machinery, there are some rules of “etiquette” that an employee should follow to maintain their safety and the safety of those around them.
 For instance, while many machines come with interlocks to protect the user, many others do not.
 So, if you need to get into the inner workings of a machine, you should always wait until the machine has stopped and shut down entirely before opening any doors.
 Failing to do so may lead to catastrophic events – from grievous bodily harm to the destruction of the machine.

 Avoid Altering the Tools

 While it may be tempting to opt for cheaper tools, one of the biggest workplace safety tips for machinists is to avoid altering the tools, as dictated by CNC operator manuals.
-Cheaper tools create a greater likelihood of either the tools or parts of a machine breaking – creating an all-new hazard that will both degrade the machinery and potentially harm employees.
-Never skimp on equipment and always follow the advice of a machine’s operator’s manual.
+Cheaper tools create a greater likelihood of either the tools or parts of a machine breaking – creating an all-new hazard that will degrade the machinery and potentially harm employees.
+Never skimp on equipment, and always follow the advice of a machine’s operator’s manual.

 Using Proper PPE